 Rosie worked as part of the Guernsey Press editorial team and served as deputy news editor, news editor and business editor before leaving the paper in 2006.

 She spent five years with the Guernsey utilities regulator, the Office of Utility Regulation (now Cicra) where she was office manager with a wide remit of responsibilities that working in a small team brings.

-She returned to journalism in 2011 and came back to the Guernsey Press in 2012.
-She now divides her time between the Guernsey Press business desk, Business Brief, sister publication Digihub and she is also Guernsey Press motoring editor.
+She returned to journalism in 2011 and came back to the Guernsey Press in 2012, where she is also features editor.

 Tel: +44 (0)1481 240226

 Jean-Claude joined the Guernsey Press commercial print department in 1987 and spent 14 years involved in commercial print sales and print production.

 In 2001, Jean-Claude made the move to advertising sales within the Guernsey Press and its associated titles and has headed up the sales of Business Brief in Guernsey for the past six years.
 Over this period of time, Business Brief has gone from strength to strength, with recent changes well received by readers and advertisers.